commercelayer/commercelayer-docs-resources/sku_list_promotion_rules/object.md

 ---
-description: A SKU list promotion rule object is returned as part of the response body of each successful list, retrieve, create or update API call.
+description: A comprehensive list of the SKU list promotion rule resource's attributes and relationships.
 ---

 # The SKU list promotion rule object

+A SKU list promotion rule object is returned as part of the response body of each successful list, retrieve, create or update API call.

+## Fields

 | Field          | Type     | Description                                  |
 | -------------- | -------- | -------------------------------------------- |